equarius93/stashtest/Registration Guide.md

 **I.2.2.1 Google Sheets/Forms**

 This section tells you how to link a Google Sheet as a data source to STASH.
 First of all you are going to need a Google Sheet file.
-For a demonstration material please follow [this link](https://github.com/equarius93/stashtest/blob/main/video demonstration covid.csv).
+For a demonstration material please follow this link: https://docs.google.com/spreadsheets/d/1GHP_QrN9rmHRzhfyhzQtHWPAC32XK9PBtBeMGFJQ9Jw/edit?usp=sharing .

 ![](https://github.com/equarius93/stashtest/blob/main/guide_pictures/datasetup1.png)